 What are some examples of gratitude?

-Everyday will be different when it comes to what you feel you are grateful for and ultimately it can be what you think is the most simplest thing.
+Everyday will be different when it comes to what you feel you are grateful for and ultimately it can be what you think or feel in the moment, there is no right or wrong answer.
 Think about the basics of living – water, food, shelter or clothing.
 How would your life be without these things?
 You can even then reflect on moments with friends, conversations shared or even advice received.
 These are just some prompts when it comes to getting started on your gratitude journey.